-As the population of the United States continues to grow and diversify, the need to communicate to in multiple languages becomes more and more of a necessity.
-Marketing to the American population requires materials in multiple languages to be truly effective.
-Likewise, it is imperative to have multilingual capabilities when beginning to work with foreign countries.
-Not just any language capabilities, professional ones at that.
+As the population of the United States continues to grow and diversify, the need to communicate in multiple languages becomes more and more of a necessity.
+Likewise, it is imperative to have multilingual capabilities when beginning to work with target audiences in foreign countries.
 There are countless opportunities for manufacturers to globalize their supply chain.
 Although the thought of bringing capabilities up to the international scale may seem daunting at first, it’s very much attainable and most importantly, profitable.

 Where do I start to begin working internationally?

 This is a topic discussed often within our company and with the Connecticut District Export Council (DEC), with whom we partner with frequently.
 DEC works closely with manufacturers across the state to support them in international business efforts.
-From DEC’s experience, many manufacturing firms choose to begin working with English speaking countries such as Canada and Australia at first.
-This makes sense to avoid language barriers altogether but it doesn’t mean that will be the best strategy for every business.
+From DEC’s experience, many manufacturing firms choose to begin working with English-speaking countries such as Canada and Australia .
+This avoids language barriers (although not the need for localization), but may not be the best strategy for every business.

 No matter the country or market you are looking to expand into, a great place to start is at trade shows in the local market you are considering.
-Trade shows are an opportunity get feet on the ground and start making connections with the goal of establishing a local partnership.
-This partnership can be for distribution or whatever your strategical goals require.
-However, a local partner is key to success if foreign markets.
+Trade shows are an opportunity get feet on the ground and start making connections with the goal of establishing a local partnership, which is often the key to success in foreign markets.

-While it is easy to slip into the mindset of wanting to only work with a partner who speaks fluent English, that just isn’t realistic.
-While you will surely be able to find people with some fluency of English, you will not be able to rely on this for all communications.
+While it is easy to slip into the mindset of wanting to only work with a partner who speaks fluent English, you may not be able to rely on this for all communications.
 Be ready with translated written materials!

 Be prepared to work with interpreters.
 Did you know that there are multiple types of interpreter services?
-No need to feel restricted when working internationally.
+There is no need to feel restricted when working internationally.
 Through a strategic and logical language plan, you won’t ever have to worry about communication barriers.
 At least none that have to do with language..